psychopy/workshops/source/translators/makePullRequest.rst

   - You are trying to merge to or from the wrong branch (or both)

     - Double check your branches (see previous slide)
-  - Another translator has worked on the same files from the same branch, and then submitted a pull request before you did
+  - Another translator has worked on the same files on the same translations, and then submitted a pull request before you did

     - In this case, you could have a merge conflict